dinesh-it/Github-Youtrack-Check/README.md

 #### GITHUB_WEB_HOOK_DB_USER and GITHUB_WEB_HOOK_DB_PWD
 UserName and password for the above mentioned database if preferred.

+#### GH_WEBSOCKET_SECRET
+Password string which will used to encrypt data sent to the Git sync client

+#### GITHUB_APP_KEY_FILE
+Server secret file path if using GIthub app (Can be generated from the app settings - Create client secrets)

+#### PR_BRANCH_YT_CHECK
+eg value: 'PRODUCTION*=CLUSTER-*' - Enables specific ticket check for PR's created against mentioned branch - check happens on the title of the PR

+#### DISABLE_CHECK_API=1
+If GITHUB_APP_KEY_FILE is set, github checks API will be used to better utilise the github app feature, we can set the flag to disable this behaviour.
+Github status API will be used otherwise

 ## Usage
 * Install all the perl modules required using `cpanm` command `cpanm <modlist`